My thoughts on sugar, and Jamie Oliver’s granola dust breakfast recipe

-And then when I returned to the UK from my eight months of travel, I watched Jamie Oliver visit Mexico in Jamie's Sugar Rush, a programme he presented that investigated sugar's contribution to global health problems, such as type 2 diabetes and obesity.
-He discovered that in 2014, Mexico introduced a 10 per cent tax on sugar sweetened beverages, in a bid to reverse the trends which helped it take the accolade of being the most obese country in the world.
+When I returned to the UK from my eight months of travel, I watched Jamie Oliver visit Mexico in Jamie’s Sugar Rush.
+It was a programme he presented, that investigated sugar’s contribution to global health problems, such as type 2 diabetes and obesity.
+He discovered that in 2014, Mexico introduced a 10 per cent tax on sugar sweetened beverages.
+Their intention was to reverse the trends which helped it take the accolade of being the most obese country in the world.

-And just in January this year, the British Medical Journal reported that Mexico's sugar tax has resulted in a 12% drop in sales of sugary drinks, and an increase in sales of bottled water.
-Which can only be a good thing.
+And just in January this year, the British Medical Journal reported that Mexico’s sugar tax has resulted in a 12% drop in sales of sugary drinks.
+Not only that, but sales of bottled water had increased.
+Both pieces of promising news.

-So good old Jamie put his balls on the line, and decided to take this same idea to the UK Government, to prevent the UK going the same way as the USA and Mexico.
-After months of campaigning, he finally succeeded - the UK Government announced that a sugary drinks tax will be introduced in the UK in 2018.
+So good old Jamie put his balls on the line.
+He decided to take this same idea to the UK Government, to prevent the UK going the same way as the USA and Mexico.
+After months of campaigning, he finally succeeded.
+The UK Government announced that a sugary drinks tax will be introduced in the UK in 2018.

 There is always a place for sugar.
 In sweet treats – cakes, biscuits, chocolate.
 And who doesn’t love a dessert after dinner?
 We go to these things because we fancy that sweet hit.
 And they should be treated as just that – treats.
 The occasional reward we give ourselves because we’ve earnt it, and there’s nothing wrong with that.